mythril-forge/vanilla-spells/spells/level-1/chaos-bolt.md

 | 8    | Thunder     |

 If you roll the same number on both `d8`s, the chaotic energy leaps from the target to a different creature of your choice within 30 feet of it.
-Make a new attack roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.
+Make a new Attack Roll against the new target, and make a new damage roll, which could cause the chaotic energy to leap again.

 A creature can be targeted only once by each casting of this spell.